grandroundtable/go-allscripts/README.md

 _ = json.Unmarshal(raw, &summary)
 ```

-### A Note on Sample Data
+### Notes
-All sample data included with the mock server is from FAKE patients in the
+* This package does not do any type casting.
+All Allscripts requests take string values and return string values.
-Allscripts sandbox.
+* All sample data included with the mock server is from FAKE patients in the Allscripts sandbox.